erickubenka/gladini/README.md

 kubectl get --raw /apis/external.metrics.k8s.io/v1beta1

 ### How upscaling works
-Gladius uses the provided metrics of Selex to configure a Kubernetes `HorizontalPodAutoscaler` for Selenium browser node deployments.
+Gladini uses the provided metrics of Selex to configure a Kubernetes `HorizontalPodAutoscaler` for Selenium browser node deployments.
 The rest of this magical thing is simply part of Kubernetes.

 ````yaml